dikortis/LetsTalkETC/Episodes/Episode_10.md

-looking to hire and we're also looking for a healthy debate so what I mean by healthy debate is that you actually come and say okay well if you want to accomplish this goal here are the problems you're going to have and here's your issues and here's why I think the
+looking to hire and we're also looking for a healthy debate so what I mean by healthy debate is that you actually come and say well if you want to accomplish this goal here are the problems you're going to have and here's your issues and here's why I think the